 Council tax enforcement

-If you don't pay your Council Tax we are required by law to recover the debt.
+If you do not pay your Council Tax we are required by law to recover the debt.

 Reminder and final notices